Caitqua/LDGFS-Races/README.md

 # Legally Distinct Generic Fantasy Setting Races
-A full conversion mod for Dwarf Fortress, aiming to bring the entirety of the D&amp;D multiverse into the game.
+A full conversion mod for Dwarf Fortress, aiming to convert it into a Legally Distinct, Generic Fantasy Setting inspired by many different TTRPGs.